abetusk/scratch/notes/Music-Theory.md

 The hidden assumption with a choice of diatonic scale is that any melody or note choice will 'hover' around the root note or chord.
 This root note is often called a "tonic note".
+The implication is that any melody in a scale will dance around the tonic note with some general combination of hitting the tonic note at periodic intervals or staying close to the tonic note.

 ---

 As a final note, the diatonic scales are said to have "moods" associated with them.
-Though obviously highly suggestive and almost surely culturally dependent, here is a list:
+Though obviously highly subjective and almost surely culturally dependent, here is a list:

 | Diatonic Scale |  "Mood" |
 |------|------|